Expert articles Daily Management System Lean Management

 Daily meetings can quickly become long, unfocused, or repetitive if there’s no structure.
 That drains energy and interest fast.

 What to do: Keep meetings short and focused (10–15 minutes).
 Use a simple agenda: review performance, highlight issues, assign actions.
-Use a visual board to guide the discussion and stay on track.
+Use a visual board to guide the discussion and keep the discussion on track.

 If leaders don’t show up, stay consistent, or lead by example, the whole system can fall apart.
 LDM needs visible leadership.